ggeorgovassilis/fauxjsp/README.md

 * JSTL 1.2
 * Servlet API 3.0
 * commons-lang 2.6
+* commons-io 2.4
+* beanshell 2.0b5
 * log4j 4

+Servlet API, JSTL, EL are scoped as ```provided``` because the servlet container or the web application contribute these dependencies

+log4j, Beanshell are scoped as ```provided``` because they are optional

+commons-lang, commons-io are scoped as ```compile``` because they are mandatory

 For up-to-date details, [please see the pom](pom.xml).

 ## Extending fauxjsp's functionality and working around bugs

-Please consider submit a bug report when you find a bug or require a feature implemented.
+Please submit a bug report when you find a bug or require a feature implemented.
 Now, in real (project) life, you are probably on a tight schedule and don't want to wait for an official fix.
 Fauxjsp is modular and easily extensible.
 So have a look at the next chapter about fauxjsp's architecture which will help you understand the various, rather simple components, how to modify them and implement new functionality.